Unsupervised edge map scoring: a statistical complexity approach: Introduction

+The consensus approach suffers from bias regarding the generation of the candidate edge maps used to define the EGT.
+If the majority of the edge maps considered are not of adequate quality or fail to extract certain edge structures which are detected by only a small selection of the edge maps, this will be reflected both in the consensus EGT and in the quality of the evaluation methodology derived from it.
+In a sense, it penalizes algorithms that do not agree with the failures of the other algorithms.

+In this paper we define a new non-reference measure that does not depend, directly or indirectly, on GT data.
+As the previous measures, it can be used for ED performance characterization which includes: (i) the specific evaluation of an algorithm (intra-technique process) in order to identify its best parameters, and (ii) the comparison of different algorithms with the same output format (inter-technique process) in order to classify them according to their quality.

-In this paper, we propose a quantitative unsupervised measure that searches for a compromise between two extreme values in the space of edge maps: a map with few edge points in a perfect shape (equilibrium) and many edge points located randomly (Information).
-To our knowledge, there is no previous work that attempts to define notions of Equilibrium and Information (or Entropy) in the space of possible edge maps.
-We propose as Equilibrium function a discrepancy measure that combines edge map projections into a family of edge patterns.
-Also, in order to measure the Information present in the edge map we define a new concept of entropy as a function of the Kolmogorov-Smirnov test statistic.
-The combination of both measures produces a new statistical complexity measure that is capable to score an edge map output in a way completely different from all other measures in the literature.
+Our proposal, denoted Statistical Complexity Measure (SCM) searches for a compromise between two extreme values in the space of edge maps: a map with few edge points in a perfect shape (\emph{Equilibrium}) and with many edge points randomly located (\emph{Information}).
+The new measure is the product of two indices, an \emph{Equilibrium} index $\mathcal{E}$ obtained by combining local correlation between the edge map and a family of predetermined edge patterns and an \emph{Entropy} index $\mathcal{H}$, defined as a function of the Kolmogorov Smirnov (KS) statistic.
+SCM gives value between zero and one, being zero the minimum and one the maximum quality.

-Our work is organized in the following manner.
-In section \ref{supervizado} we introduce a discrepancy measure $q_{GT}$ that will be later the basis of the Equilibrium measure.
-The measure $q_{GT}$ can be compare with the well known Pratt measure to assess the fairness of the scoring.
-In the section \ref{no_supervizado} we introduce the concept of Equilibrium and Entropy, and define the final statistical complexity measure.
-We show some experiments in section\ref{experimentos} and leave the conclusion and comments for section \ref{conclusion}.